Yashwanth-AL/FrontEnd-HTML-CSS/README.md

 # HTML
-THis repository contains some basics of html.
+This repository contains some basics of html.